 When there is only one submission left, you are asked to confirm the final submission.
 The Submit button becomes disabled after you have submitted the total allowed.

 If the instructor has specified that learners may have unlimited submissions, you may submit as many solutions as you want.

 Select the problem you want to solve from the list on the Assignment main page or from the menu on the left.

 Review the description of the problem.

 Enter your code in the Solution box.
 Solutions can include MATLAB functions or scripts, depending on your instructor’s requirements.
-Use Run to examine the results of your solution.
+Use Run or Run Function to examine the results of your solution.